j-zimmermann/PyVISAScope/examples/3DPrinter/README.md

 In case of any error that makes the printer stop at a certain position, you can run this script to move the printer head up such that you can remove the measurement sample.
+* `getheight.py`:
+Move the needle down step-by-step to get an estimate of the fill level in the well.

 *All files have to be copied to one directory and executed there!*